 We would like to express our sincere gratitude to Prof. Tapan Chowdhury of the department of Computer Science and Engineering, whose role as project guide was invaluable for the project.
 We are extremely thankful for the keen interest he took in advising us, for the books and reference materials provided for the moral support extended to us.

-Last but not the least we convey our gratitude to all the teachers for providing us the technical skill that will always remain as our asset and to all non-teaching staff for the gracious hospitality they offered us.
+Last but not the least we convey our gratitude to all the teachers for providing us the technical skill that will always remain as our asset and to all non-teaching staffs for the gracious hospitality they offered us.

 Place: Techno India, Salt Lake